secretstartups/handbook/ceo/index.html.md

 ### CEO Bio

-Sid Sijbrandij is the Co-Founder and CEO of GitLab, the single application for the DevOps lifecycle and one of the world’s largest all-remote companies.
+Sid Sijbrandij is the Co-founder, Chief Executive Officer and Board Chairperson of GitLab Inc., the DevOps platform.
+GitLab’s single application helps organizations deliver software faster and more efficiently while strengthening their security and compliance.

 Sid’s career path has been anything but traditional.
-He saw the first Ruby code in 2007 and loved it so much that he taught himself how to program.
-It was during his time as a Ruby programmer that he first encountered GitLab, and quickly discovered his passion for open source.

-In 2012, he helped commercialize GitLab, and by 2015, he led the company through Y-Combinator’s Winter 2015 batch.
-Under his leadership, the company has experienced 50x growth in the last six years and expanded from nine to more than 1,300 remote team members across 66+ countries and regions.
+He spent four years building recreational submarines for U-Boat Worx and while at Ministerie van Justitie en Veiligheid he worked on the Legis project, which developed several innovative web applications to aid lawmaking.
+He first saw Ruby code in 2007 and loved it so much that he taught himself how to program.
+In 2012, as a Ruby programmer, he encountered GitLab and discovered his passion for open source.
+Soon after, Sid commercialized GitLab, and by 2015 he led the company through Y Combinator’s Winter 2015 batch.
+Under his leadership, the company has grown with an estimated 30 million+ registered users from startups to global enterprises.

-A champion of the open source community and a pioneer in scaling remote organizations, Sid is altering conventional wisdom on DevOps practice.
+Sid studied at the University of Twente in the Netherlands where he received an M.S. in Management Science.
+Sid was named one of the greatest minds of the pandemic by Forbes for spreading the gospel of remote work.

 ### Sijbrandij pronunciation hint